joekreu/basic_pcp/README.md

 ### 1.3 Limitations

-Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this project.
+Exploring the full potential of precedence climbing parsing based on binding powers and token insertion is not the goal of this repository.
 _Pratt parsing_ (although related), _context-free grammars_,
 _Backus normal forms_ and the like are not considered.
 The software does not contain _evaluators_ for the parse trees.